 Tangible Memories funded by the AHRC brings together an interdisciplinary team through the University of Bristol and Pervasive Media Studio.
 The team includes digital artists and makers, learning researchers, computer scientists, social historians, older people themselves and their carers to co-produce a set of novel digital tools that addresses some of the key societal challenges concerning the care and well-being of older people.
 The project explores the way that tangible technologies might be developed in both historical research and in democratic community building.
 The main goal of the project is to help improve the quality of life for residents in care homes by building a sense of community and shared experience through a cooperative exploration of their life history stories.

-Kirsten Cater, Senior Lecturer in Computer Science, is University of Bristol lead in the Studio partnership.
+Dr Pete Bennett Lecturer in Computer Science, is University of Bristol lead in the Studio partnership.